the episode

 John McLarty: I did.

-Kimberly Faith: But I think, really, mom, the the the person they’re falling in love with is Jesus.
+Kimberly Faith: But I think, really, mom, the person they’re falling in love with is Jesus.

 Kimberly Faith: Right.